 - Red Savina Habanero—hottest: 500,000 SHU

-Using the Scoville Scale Today
+Using the Scale Today

-The Scoville Heat scale is not without its controversy.
+The Scoville Heat Scale is not without its controversy.
 Not everyone thinks it’s the most reliable way to measure spicy foods since every person (and thus every panelist) will have different taste buds.
 When one person can no longer detect heat, another might still be able to.
 People also build up a tolerance to capsaicin over time and become less susceptible to its burn.
 This makes the Scoville scale subjective.

 Scoville vs. HPLC

 For these reasons, many have turned to a more precise scientific method for determining a pepper’s hotness.
 With High-Performance Liquid Chromatography (HPLC), you can obtain the same knowledge as with the Scoville scale, but it’s more accurate and consistent.
 Every liquid substance can be broken down with HPLC into its different components.
 Even though the methodology behind HPLC is different from Wilbur Scoville’s test, you still measure the peppers using Scoville Heat Units.
-Even if a pepper is tested using HPLC, it gets an SHU number.
+Even if a pepper is tested using HPLC, it gets a SHU number.
 Whether it’s Scoville or HPLC, it’s always helpful to know what you’re getting into before you take a bite of something spicy.

 If you have a taste for the spicier things in life, it helps to have a working knowledge of the Scoville scale.
 If you’re not able to take the heat, the Scoville scale helps you avoid scorching peppers.
 But if you’re a hot pepper enthusiast, Scoville gives you something to brag about!